cse110-sp21-group5/cse110-sp21-group5/admin/meetings/042621-startpitch.md

 - We discussed the personas

 # Statement of Purpose
-- Ideas for Statement of Purpose
+## Ideas for Statement of Purpose
+- Underlying Problems for our Users:
   - a
   - b
-  - c
   - etc.
+- What we will do to solve the problems:
+  - a
+  - b
+  - etc.
+- Impact we will attempt to have:
+  - (impact)
+  -
 # Concluding Remarks
 - **Another meeting this week** to work on system diagrams and wireframes on **Thursday 2p-3p**